 Mr Sandison has extensive public sector experience, with previous roles in both policy and service delivery and has maintained a particular interest in the use of data and evidence in government.
 Most recently, he was the deputy secretary, health and information, in the Australian Government Department of Human Services where he was responsible for the administration and delivery of a range of programs in the health, government and business areas.
 Before that, Mr Sandison was a deputy chief executive at Centrelink and held senior executive roles in the Department of Families, Housing, Community Services and Indigenous Affairs and the Department of Employment and Workplace Relations.
 Mr Sandison is a board member of L’Arche Genesaret, an Australian Capital Territory community organisation for people with intellectual disabilities.

 Term: 3 March 2020 – 2 March 2023

 During his 25-year career in health, Dr Bolevich has worked in a range of senior health management and ICT leadership roles in Australia and New Zealand.

-Prior to joining eHealth NSW, Zoran worked at the NSW Ministry of Health as Executive Director for Health System Information and Performance Reporting and, most recently, as Acting Deputy Secretary for System Purchasing and Performance.
+Prior to joining eHealth NSW, Dr Bolevich worked at the NSW Ministry of Health as Executive Director for Health System Information and Performance Reporting and, most recently, as Acting Deputy Secretary for System Purchasing and Performance.

 Present position: Deputy Director-General, Criminal Justice System Reform Project Management Office, Department of the Premier and Cabinet, Queensland